tkucic/tkucic.github.io/_posts/speedtests/2022-4-1-string-operations.markdown

 vTest2.ExecTime := LTIME() - vTest2.OldTime;
 ```

-NOTE: if you dont declare a size, the strings size is max 81 chars.
+NOTE: if you don't declare a size, the strings size is max 81 chars.
 Why it takes less time is unclear

 #### Time to concatenate 1 Million times characters with undefined length STRING, ~371ms